Types Of Nightmares And How To Cope With Them

 Does everyone have nightmares?

 In general, everyone dreams, but it can be hard to determine whether every individual experiences nightmares or recurring dreams.
 Still, occasional nightmares can be common.
 Around 2% to 6% of adults experience nightmares every week, and around 35% to 45% of adults experience nightmares at least once per month.
-While having an occasional bad dream may be nothing to cause concern, it may be a good idea to address frequent nightmares so that they don’t cause further issues in your life.
+While having an occasional bad dream may be nothing to cause concern, it may be helpful to address frequent nightmares so that they don’t cause further issues in your life.

 Are nightmares dangerous to your health?